protontypes/open-sustainable-technology/README.md

 - [RC_BuildingSimulator](https://github.com/architecture-building-systems/RC_BuildingSimulator) - A Resistance Capacitance Model for an Energetic Simulation of a Building.
 - [City Energy Analyst](https://github.com/architecture-building-systems/CityEnergyAnalyst) - Helps you to analyze the effects of building retrofits, land-use planning, district heating and cooling and renewable energy on the future costs, emissions and energy consumption of neighborhoods and districts.
 - [Modelica Buildings library](https://github.com/lbl-srg/modelica-buildings) - A free and open source library with dynamic simulation models for building energy and control systems.
-- [StROBe](https://github.com/open-ideas/StROBe) - An open web tool developed at the KU Leuven Building Physics Section to model the pervasive space for residential integrated district energy assessment simulations in the openIDEAS modeling environment.
 - [NYCBuildingEnergyUse](https://github.com/mdh266/NYCBuildingEnergyUse) - Predict the emission of greenhouse gases from buildings by looking at their age, and water consumption as well as other energy consumption metrics.
-- [Smart-Energy-Monitor](https://github.com/jonathanrjpereira/Smart-Energy-Monitor) - The goal is to accurately predict the monthly electricity bill of the household using minimum hardware and by acquiring electrical data at a single location.
 - [Hotmaps](https://github.com/HotMaps/Hotmaps-toolbox-service) - The open source mapping and planning tool for heating and cooling.
 - [BuildSysPro](https://github.com/EDF-TREE/BuildSysPro) - EDF's Modelica library for buildings, districts and energy systems modeling.
 - [MPCPy](https://github.com/lbl-srg/MPCPy) - The Python-based open source platform for model predictive control in buildings.
 - [obc](https://github.com/lbl-srg/obc) - Performance Evaluation, Specification, Deployment and Verification of Building Control Sequences.
-- [The Application Domain Extension](https://github.com/cstb/citygml-energy) - Defines a standardized data model based on CityGML format for urban energy analyses, aiming to be a reference exchange data format between different urban modeling tools and expert databases.
 - [Energy Signature Analyser](https://gitlab.com/energyincities/energy-signature-analyser) - A toolbox to analyze energy signatures of buildings and compare the signatures of all buildings within an entire building stock.
 - [BuildingSystems](https://github.com/UdK-VPT/BuildingSystems) - The Modelica open source BuildingSystems library is developed for dynamic simulation of the energetic behavior of single rooms, buildings and whole districts.
 - [modelica-ibpsa](https://github.com/ibpsa/modelica-ibpsa) - A Modelica library for building and district energy systems developed within IBPSA Project 1.
-- [project1](https://github.com/ibpsa/project1) - Creates open source software that builds the basis of next generation computing tools for the design and operation of building and district energy and control systems.
 - [teb](https://github.com/TEB-model/teb) - A library to calculate the urban surface energy balance at neighborhood scale assuming a simplified canyon geometry.
 - [tsib](https://github.com/FZJ-IEK3-VSA/tsib) - A Python package that builds up on different databases and models for creating consistent demand and production time series of residential buildings.
 - [DHNx](https://github.com/oemof/DHNx) - This package provides an open toolbox for district heating and cooling network optimization and simulation models.